Consumer Medicine Information (CMI)

 TYSABRI increases your chance of getting a rare viral brain infection called progressive

-multifocal leucoencephalopathy (PML) that can cause severe disability or even death.
+multifocal leucoencephalopathy (PML) that can cause severe disability or be life-threatening.

 Your chance of getting PML increases if you have been exposed to John Cunningham Virus